CumulusNetworks/docs/content/cumulus-netq-415/More-Documents/NetQ-CLI-Reference-Manual/nvl.md

 right_toc_levels: 1
 pdfhidden: true
 type: nojsscroll
-bookhidden: true
 ---
 <!-- vale NVIDIA.HeadingTitles = NO -->
 <!-- vale off -->
 ## netq nvl cluster backup
 <!-- vale on -->

 Creates a backup file of the NVLink cluster including TLS certificates, cert-manager configurations, and MongoDB data.
 The file created from this command is timestamped and can be restored using the `netq nvl cluster restore` command.
+The options allow you to customize the parameters of the backup file.

 ### Syntax